caydenscott/andie/README.md

  ### Cayden
  - To test my code, I thoroughly used the program any time a new feature was added.
 I also had one of my non CS friends use it, seeing as they are more of a typical user, to try and find bugs.
  - I added some language features that were forgotten, and fixed a bug in the resize, as it was supposed to throw error that it wasn't.

+ ### Timothy
+ - To test my code I consistently used and ran the program.
+This was useful for when I needed to adjust the code to allow negative values on the slider I added.
+I would rigoursly test the program to also see if the tick spacing would be easy for users.
+I asked my flatmates to test the program themselves since they weren't use to how it works and try to find bugs.
+ - After notified by my teammates, I had to add the language bundles to my messages as I had forgotten.